GeantW0rld/hp-elitebook-840-g3-hackintosh/README.md

 Prebuilt opencore EFI for macos (for the hp elitebook 840 G3)

-- Note: I don't use anymore hp elitebook 840 G3 since I got a macbook air M3, but I continue to update this repo
+- Note: No longer use the hp elitebook 840, I left the hackintosh community now, thank you for supporting, you can fork this repo for do you own hackintosh for future macos version

 # Laptop Specs
 - CPU : intel core i5 6200U